MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

 # Social games and activities

-Immersive experiences provide a unique opportunity to bond, collaborate, and play alike we would in real life without having to physically be together.
+Immersive experiences provide a unique opportunity to bond, collaborate, and play similar to how we would in real life without having to physically be together.

 ![A screenshot of a team gathered around a science museum exhibit](media/social-games-hero-image.jpg)

-Whether you want to try out the activities provided by Microsoft in the Lakehouse
+Try out an Immersive space (3D) in Microsoft Teams or create your own activities for the Mesh app by exploring the samples like the Toybox environment.

 ## Activities in Immersive spaces in Teams

-- Join the Lake house environment in the immersive space in Teams from a Teams meeting.
+Join the Lake house environment in the immersive space in Teams from a Teams meeting.
 For more information, see the [Social games and activities](https://support.microsoft.com/office/use-in-meeting-controls-for-immersive-spaces-in-microsoft-teams-ccf689d0-b47e-4e11-9eff-2ca0ce87f422#bkmk_social_games) section in the Immersive spaces in Teams documentation.

-- Upload and deploy a sample environment from Mesh that has interactive games built-in.
-See the [Samples overview](/mesh/develop/getting-started/samples/samples-overview) for a list of Mesh samples.
+## Create your own activities and leverage the samples

-    >[!Note]
+Upload and deploy a sample environment from Mesh that has interactive games built-in.

-    >This option assumes that you have gone through the steps outlined in the [Mesh Development Overview](/mesh/develop/development-overview) to build and deploy Mesh sample environments.
+## Explore the samples

-Some social games and activities from the Mesh sample environments are covered in detail here.
+We cover a few examples of the activities found in the samples.
+For more detail, see the [Samples overview](/mesh/develop/getting-started/samples/samples-overview).

-## The Toybox sample
+### The Toybox sample

 ![the Toybox sample environment](media/toybox-environment.png)